 Whiplash injuries are often traumatic, unpleasant and painful!
 While most of the time the injury itself is fairly mild and will heal completely, there are some very serious injuries that can occur with whiplash.
 Research has shown that waiting to seek treatment can also prolong symptoms and delay healing time, so it is recommended to go get yourself assessed as soon as possible after such an injury.

-Stay safe on the roads, always wear your seat belt and act fast if you ever find yourself at the end of whiplash injury!
+Stay safe on the roads, always wear your seat belt and act fast if you ever find yourself at the end of a whiplash injury!

 Move Well.
 Live Well.